facebookresearch/CPA/README.md

 # CPA - Compositional Perturbation Autoencoder

-`CPA` is a collaborative research project from Facebook AI Research (FAIR) and the computational biology group of Prof. Fabian Theis (https://github.com/theislab) from Helmholtz Zentrum München.
+`CPA` is a collaborative research project from Facebook AI Research (FAIR) and a computatiobal biology group of Prof. Fabian Theis (https://github.com/theislab) from Helmholtz Zentrum München.

 ## What is CPA?
 ![Screenshot](Figure1.png)

-`CPA` is a deep generative framework to learn effects of perturbations at the single-cell level.
+`CPA` is a framework to learn effects of perturbations at the single-cell level.
 CPA encodes and learns phenotypic drug response across different cell types, doses and drug combinations.
 CPA allows:

 * Out-of-distribution predicitons of unseen drug combinations at various doses and among different cell types.
 * Learn interpretable drug and cell type latent spaces.